You can renew or replace your passport at any time. It costs £72.50, or £82.25 through the Post Office’s Passport Check and Send service.

 - cheque (made payable to ‘Her Majesty’s Passport Office’)

-You can start tracking your passport application 3 weeks after you apply.
+You can start tracking your passport application 3 weeks after you apply if you apply by post.

 Receiving your new passport